This blog may contain affiliate links. Read our disclosure policy for more info.

 Of course, one of the biggest draws of Little Italy is the food.
 We ate at L’Amore Ristorante and it was amazing!
 It’s a really authentic spot and we loved our meal.

 If you want to experience all of Little Italy’s best food spots, then you can take this food tour which has tastings in both Chinatown and Little Italy.
 We really appreciate the fact that it focuses on local, family-owned businesses and teaches you so much more about the history of Little Italy.
-The tour costs $70 USD and you can go at either lunch or dinner time.
-So book online here and come hungry, because the food doesn’t disappoint!
+The tour costs $79 USD and you can go at either lunch or dinner time.
+So book the tour online here and come hungry, because the food doesn’t disappoint!

 30. See the Charging Bull of Wall Street